qchen-dev/multi-container-application/README.md

 3. **Task Processing by Worker**:

-   - The **worker service** listens to the Redis channel.
+   - The **worker service** subscribes to the Redis channel.
-   - When the worker service receives a new task (user input), it computes the Fibonacci result asynchronously.
+   - When the worker service receives `insert` event (user input), it computes the Fibonacci result asynchronously.
    - The Fibonacci result is saved in **Redis** as a key-value pair, where the key is the user input (number) and the value is the calculated Fibonacci result.
    - The **PostgreSQL database** only stores the user input (the number), without the computed result.